daw22/Talkverse/README.md

 # Talkverse
-A chat application with translation feature
+A universal chat application with translation feature, where users can write and recive messages in a languge the prefer, regardless of the recivers language